Uintra/Uintra/README.md

 A good way to contribute to Uintra is by providing issue reports.
 For information on how to submit an issue report refer to our [guide to contributing](CONTRIBUTING.md) for details on our code of conduct, and information regarding the process for submitting pull requests to us.

 ## Contact
-We have several managers and a full team working on Uintra, if you have any questions please send them to our contact person, Kasper at kne@compent.net.
+We have several managers and a full team working on Uintra, if you have any questions please send them to our contact person, Vadym at vma@compent.net

 ## License
 This project is licensed under the [MIT License](LICENSE.md) - see the file for details.